evahteri/Read-Review/README.md

  - Read lists can be created and edited and searched by other users
  - Forms look good on mobile
  - Inputs are now checked better
+ - Author creation removed, no need to create them separately

  ### Known flaws
  - Database accepts same author/book with different uppercase/lowercase letters